 If you don’t have a clear plan for how your money is working in 2026, the market will happily create one for you—usually at your expense.

-The goal isn’t to predict the future—it’s to be prepared for it.
+The goal is not to predict the future.
+It is to be prepared for it.

 Thomas Clark is a Series 65 licensed investment advisor and experienced trader.
 He specializes in investing, retirement planning, and market analysis, helping individuals build wealth and make informed financial decisions.